Water-Melon/Melang/README.md

 ### Document

-Please visit [Pages](https://water-melon.github.io/Melang/) to get more information.
+Please refer to [Official Site](https://melang.org) for more details.